swahlquist/liligenspark/CODE_INVESTIGATION.md

 support is utilized, as we mostly use it to bootstrap Ember views.
 The web app, as well as all the mobile apps, communicate via the same API for consistency.

+To allow for future sharding, I don't use raw database IDs in my apps.
+CoughDrop implements a `global_id` attribute which future-proofed for sharding if it ever came up.
+We ended up using for some other helpers along the way, but the basic format for IDs in CoughDrop is "#shardnum#_#dbid#".

 JSON generation for the API is all housed in `lib/json_api` rather than using the standard Rails JSON generators.